FamilyPicture

 I grew up in Minnesota where I attended St. Olaf College to earn my B.A. in both Math and Economics in 2018.
-In 2020 during the middle of Covid I got married to my wife, Sam and we adopted Maple, our dog.
+In 2020 I got married to my wife, Sam and we adopted Maple, our dog.

 Since I can remember, I have found helping others learn and achieve their goals to be among the most satisfying endeavors.
 As such, I spent many of my summers through college as a wakeboarding and waterskiing instructor and my most enjoyable winters as a high school cross country ski coach.